MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/Using-VSCode-for-Remote-Editing-and-Debugging.md

 ---
 # Using Visual Studio Code for remote editing and debugging

-For those of you that were familiar with the ISE, you may recall that you could run `psedit file.ps1` from the integrated console to open files - local or remote - right in the ISE.
+For those of you that are familiar with the ISE, you may recall that you could run `psedit file.ps1` from the integrated console to open files - local or remote - right in the ISE.

 This feature is also available in the PowerShell extension for VSCode.
 This guide shows you how to